DNotesCoin/electrumx/docs/HOWTO.rst

   txindex=1

 set in its configuration file.
-If you have an existing installation of bitcoind and have not previously set this you will need to reindex the blockchain with::
+If you have an existing installation of dnotesd and have not previously set this you will need to reindex the blockchain with::

-  bitcoind -reindex
+  dnotesd -reindex

 which can take some time.